lukesrw/typescript-template/README.md

 -   Source code is taken from /src/ file
 -   Compiled code is written to /dist/src/

-...because TypeScript does not clean up older compiled files, clean.js is used (see below).
+...because TypeScript does not clean up older compiled files, clean.ts is used (see below).

 The current TypeScript configuration will produce: